 Developments presented in previous sections are general enough to be applicable to any MU-MIMO-OFDM system conforming to the assumptions taken into account when describing the system model.
-As we are basically interested in applying the proposed approach to IEEE 802.11ac, this section is dedicated to summarize the CSI acquisition mechanism described in the standard and the statistical characterisation of the interference leakage.
+Nonetheless, since our focus is on IEEE 802.11ac, this section is dedicated to summarize the CSI acquisition mechanism described in the standard and the statistical characterisation of the interference leakage.